Now available on Amazon!

 Equine Assisted Learning Curricula

-Do you want to know how to deliver safe, meaningful sessions?
+Do you want to know how to deliver safe, meaningful therapeutic riding or equine assisted learning sessions?
 Are you already an equine assisted practitioner looking for creative session planning resources and fresh ideas?
 Lindsey Crosbie has spent more than 5000 of hours working therapeutically with horses and people.
 Her range of Equine Assisted Learning and Therapeutic Riding programs are tried and tested.
 They are piloted with real clients, peer-reviewed and independently evaluated to ensure high levels of quality, consistency and safety.
 Each program has its own printed curriculum full of session plans, equipment lists and safety information as well as arena diagrams, photographs and monitoring tools.
 Purchase one today to kick-start your program!
 We offer resources in the following areas:

 The Marsh Christian award-winning Alpha Mare Course Curriculum, developed with funding from the mental health charity Mind, is now available to buy so that you can deliver this step by step women's mental health peer support course to your own clients.